 Transportation financing needs exceed existing and foreseeable revenues despite growing recognition of these needs at all levels of government.
+Further, traditional sources of revenue for transportation are declining as communities develop more sustainably and compactly in order to reduce vehicle miles traveled and greenhouse gasesGHG emissions to meet statewide climate change goals.
 Additional funding is required and should be supported and any new sources of funding should produce enough revenue to respond significantly to transportation needs.

-As the owner and operator of a significant portion of the local system counties support continued direct funding to local governments for preservation and safety needs of that system.
-Further, counties support regional approaches for transportation investment purposes for capital expansion projects of regional significance and local expansion and rehabilitation projects through regional transportation planning agencies, both metropolitan planning organizations and countywide transportation agencies.
+As the owner and operator of a significant portion of the local system, counties support continued direct funding to local governments for preservation and safety Further, counties support regional approaches for needs of that system. transportation investment purposes for capital expansion projects of regional significance and local expansion and rehabilitation projects through regional transportation planning agencies, both metropolitan planning organizations and countywide transportation agencies.

-Single transportation funds--comprised of state and federal subventions--should be available at each of the local, regional and statewide levels for financing the development, operation, and/or maintenance of highways, public transit, airports or any other modal system as determined by each area in accordance with local, regional, and statewide needs and goals.
+Adequate state and federal transportation funding is necessary Single transportation funds-comprised of state and federal subventions-should be available at each of the local, regional and statewide levels for financing the development, operation, and/or maintenance of local streets and roads, highways, public transit, airports or any other modal system as determined by each area in accordance with local, regional, and statewide needs and goals.
 The cooperative mechanisms established by counties and cities to meet multi-jurisdictional needs should be responsible for the financing, construction, operation and maintenance of regional transportation systems utilizing--as appropriate--existing transportation agencies and districts.